The Campaign Legal Center's staff, guided by the board of directors, lead the Center in pursuit of its mission.

 Mr. Ryan is a graduate of the University of California, Los Angeles School of Law’s Program in Public Interest Law and Policy (2001) and the University of Montana (1998), and is admitted to practice law in the District of Columbia, the State of California, the Supreme Court of the United States, the U.S. Fourth Circuit Court of Appeals and the U.S. Ninth Circuit Court of Appeals.

-Emma Simson joined the Campaign Legal Center as a Legal Fellow in September 2013.
-In this role, she will litigate numerous voting rights and election law matters in state and federal court.
+Emma Simson joined the Campaign Legal Center as the Rapoport Legal Fellow in September 2013.
+In this role, she litigates numerous voting rights and election law matters in state and federal court.

 Ms. Simson is a 2013 graduate of Yale Law School.
 She holds an M.Sc. in Evidence-Based Social Interventions from the University of Oxford (2010) and a B.A. in Government from the University of Maryland, College Park (2007).